Wednesday, November 06, 2024

 Being based in Rome Kircher had access to reports from Jesuit missionaries as far afield as Peru and China.
 His China illustrata was a work of encyclopaedic breadth.
 It included accurate maps as well as mythical creatures, and drew heavily on reports by Jesuits returning to Rome who had visited China.
 Kircher emphasized the Christian elements of Chinese history, both real and imagined and highlighted the early presence of Nestorian Christians in China.
 However, he also claimed the Chinese were descended from the sons of Biblical Ham and that Chinese characters originated from Egyptian hieroglyphs!

-Browne referenced China illustrated in correspondence dated 1679 to his son Edward in what must be one of the earliest mentions of the medicinal herb Ginseng.
+Browne references China illustrated in correspondence dated 1679 to his son Edward in what must be an early recorded mention of the medicinal herb Ginseng.
 His citing of a specific page number of China illustrated suggests that Edward Browne also had access to a copy of Kircher’s book.

 Deare Sonne, - You did well to observe Ginseng.
 All exotick rarities, especially of the east, the East India trade having encreased, are brought in England, and the profit made thereof.
 Of this plant Kircherus writeth in his China illustrata, pag.
 178, cap.
 "De Exoticis China plantis".
 [25]

 Kircher’s book on China was a valuable source of information about China for over two centuries.
-In one single illustration aspects of Chinese botany, horticulture, costume and customs, as well as architecture, are all faithfully recorded in an eyewitness account of a social gathering and feast upon the giant 'polomie' jackfruit.
+In a single illustration aspects of Chinese botany, horticulture, costume and customs, as well as architecture, are all faithfully recorded in an eyewitness account of a social gathering and feast upon the giant 'polomie' jackfruit.

 But the Dutch artists who were commissioned to illustrate Kircher’s ground-breaking book didn’t always get it right.
-Even written reports, like Chinese whispers can be misunderstood and exaggerated as the size of a pet Chinese squirrel in one illustration of China Illustrated shows !
+Written reports, like Chinese whispers, can be misread as the exaggerated size of a pet Chinese squirrel illustrated below shows !

-It was also in his old age that Browne penned his solitary work of fiction known as Museum Clausum or the Sealed Museum (circa 1675) an inventory of lost, imagined and rumoured books, paintings and objects.
-Its a literary work which is testimony to his extraordinary imagination as well as his sly sense of humour,
+In his old age Browne penned his solitary work of fiction, Museum Clausum or the Sealed Museum (circa 1675) an inventory of lost, imagined and rumoured books, paintings and objects.
+Its testimony to his holding an extraordinary imagination as well as his sly sense of humour in his old age.

 One of Browne’s greatest admirers in the 20th century was Jorge Luis Borges (1899-1996).
 The Argentinian author, famous for quips such as describing the Falklands war as, ‘two bald men fighting over a comb’ once declared, ‘to write vast books is a laborious task, much better is to write a summary as if those books actually existed’.
 Borges short-cut advice was anticipated centuries earlier by Browne in Musuem Clausum which includes strange book titles such as-